chef/chef-web-docs/content/ctl_chef_client.md

 The out-of-the-box system process limits for maximum process memory size (RSS) and number of open files are typically too low to run the Chef Infra Client on a logical partition (LPAR).
-When the system process limits are too low, the Chef Infra Client will not be able to create threads.
+When the system process limits are too low, the Chef Infra Client won't be able to create threads.
 To increase the system process limits:

 1. Validate that the system process limits have not already been increased.